Epic #77562: Misbehaviors with datetime values and timezones

 It might be completely different now especially because of refactoring inside TYPO3.

-#5 Updated by Christian Fries over 2 years ago
+#5 Updated by Christian Fries almost 3 years ago

 This problem still exists in TYPO3 8.
 And on top of that: If you try to save an empty date (empty field), you get an error: